RiS3-Lab/ModelXRay/README.md

 limitations under the License.

 [1]: https://www.usenix.org/conference/usenixsecurity21/presentation/sun-zhichuang "Mind Your Weight(s): A Large-scale Study on Insufficient Machine Learning Model Protection in Mobile Apps"

+## Q&A

+### How to detect encrypted model file?

+We use file [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)#Data_compression) as indicator for encryption.
+File entropy in the context of computing measures the degree of randomness of the data.
+High entropy file fall into three categories:
+  * P1: Pure Random Data
+  * P2: Compressed files
+  * P3: Encrypted files

+For suspected model files with high entropy, we rule out P1, assuming it is a model file.
+Compressed files usually can be detected with file format checking.
+For example, we can use file extention(.zip, .gzip, etc.) to rule out P2.
+For the rest, we now have some confidence that the high entropy file is encrypted.
+See the paper for how we decide on the boundary of encryption for file entropy value.
+By the way, file entropy can easily calculated with Linux cmdline tool `ent` ([see here](https://wiki.alpinelinux.org/wiki/Entropy_and_randomness0)).